amanjit-gill-data/nvim-config-linux/config_notes.md

     - source .vim files in alpha order
     - then source .lua files in alpha order

-10. load packages (I have none)
+10. load packages
-  - these are plugins located in each 'start' dir of 'packpath'
+  - these contain plugins located in each 'start' dir of 'packpath'
+  - packpath default value is same as runtimepath

 11. source the files in the '*after' dirs